WaleedF1998/finance-investment-analytics/README.md

 - Applied machine learning for financial decisions
 - Investment analysis and valuation

-The emphasis is not on tools alone, but on **how systems are designed, validated, and used** — particularly in fully remote and async environments.
+The emphasis is not on tools alone, but on how models and frameworks are structured, validated, and used — particularly in fully remote and async environments.

-> Some projects are fully implemented, while others are documented as system designs or partial implementations using simulated or anonymized data.
+> Some projects are fully implemented, while others are documented as framework designs or partial implementations using simulated or anonymized data.
 This reflects how professional finance and analytics teams plan before execution.

 ---